Atomic-Scale Mechanisms of Li-Ion Transport Mediated by Li10GeP2S12 in Composite Solid Polyethylene Oxide Electrolytes: Results and discussions

 The objective of our DFT calculations was to determine whether the mPEO-TMS|LGPS system creates Li-ion transport channels with low barriers to Li-ion transport, which is one of the keys to favorable polymer/nanoparticle interfaces suggested by the MD simulations.
 We first investigated how the mPEO-TMS chain interacts with LGPS beyond the surface SiS$_3$ bond.
 A nanoparticle structure with one mPEO-TMS molecule was optimized, and we observed that the molecule follows the surface of LGPS, wrapping around the nanoparticle.
 Some Li-O bonds are formed along the interface, enhancing the interaction between the nanoparticle and mPEO-TMS.
 Figure~\ref{fig:FigDFT2} shows that adding a second mPEO-TMS molecule exhibits similar effects.

 We focused our investigations on determining the ability of Li ions on this surface to move along the Li–O bond chains formed.
 We propose a Li vacancy-driven mechanism, whereby the movement of the ions is influenced by adjacent vacancies.
-The barrier for the Li ion to move from its initial position to a newly formed vacancy was determined using the NEB method described in the computational details.
+The surface Li migration mechanism investigated here assumes the presence of Li ion vacancies on the surface.
+We expect that the LGPS surface will have Li vacancies with little energy cost just as is present in LGPS bulk that is responsible for its high bulk ionic conductivity \cite{wang2015design}.
+In addition, the three Li released while grafting the mPEO-TMS units to the LGPS particles will also contribute to the presence of vacancies present on the surface.
+The barrier for the Li ion to move from its initial position to a newly formed vacancy was determined using the NEB method described in the computational details, and only a single mPEO-TMS chain was included in the Li migration calculations.
 We observed that the chemical environment on the surface of LGPS plays a key role in determining the minimum energy paths.
 The first structure investigated showed that it is feasible for Li to move from one oxygen atom to the next with a Li vacancy along the mPEO-TMS chain, provided that sufficient S atoms are present to form either a LiO–2S or LiO–3S bond.
 When atoms such as Ge are present along the path, the energy barrier is high since Li fails to form sufficient bonds with the LGPS surface.

 The path followed for the mPEO-TMS|LGPS structure is shown in Figure~\ref{fig:FigDFT3}, along with the corresponding energy barriers.
 Figure~\ref{fig:FigDFT3} indicates that the energy barrier is low for the Li1–Li2 (\(\sim 0.37\,\text{eV}\)) and Li2–Li3 (\(\sim 0.08\,\text{eV}\)) paths, but significantly larger for the Li3–Li4 (\(\sim 0.81\,\text{eV}\)) path.
 Li1–Li2 and Li2–Li3 have similar environments, with no other non-Li cation nearby.
 In contrast, Li3–Li4 has Ge in the vicinity of the proposed path and insufficient sulfur for Li to form bonds while moving to the new position.
 We altered the surface environment to determine whether changes occurred in the migration barrier along this path.
 Figure~\ref{fig:FigDFT4} shows that the energy barrier, as the Li cation hops from one vacancy to another, remains below \(0.5\,\text{eV}\).
 The difference between the structures in Figure~\ref{fig:FigDFT3} and~\ref{fig:FigDFT4} is the atomic composition at the mPEO-TMS|LGPS interface.
 Figure~\ref{fig:FigDFT4} shows that more S atoms are present on the surface and are available to bond with the Li cation as it moves along the path.
 This effect is especially seen in the Li4–Li5 vacancy migration, where an S atom shields the Li ion from the effect of Ge along the path, a phenomenon observed in Figure~\ref{fig:FigDFT3} for the Li3–Li4 migration.